Click on map to view current activities.

 The following are the latest construction notices for the City of Arcadia:

-Full nightttime closure of intersection at 1st Avenue and Santa Clara St
+UPDATED: Long-term closure of intersection and sidewalk at 1st Ave & Santa Clara St.

 Register to receive construction e-notices